swaptacular/swpt_stomp/swpt-stomp.rst

    persistent
      MUST have the value ``true``.

+Each Swaptacular node MUST run one or more publicly accessible servers that support the above described STOMP subset.

-**Note:** In addition to the servers that support the above described STOMP subset, Swaptacular nodes MAY run servers that support other message transport protocols.
+**Note:** In addition to servers that support the above described STOMP subset, Swaptacular nodes MAY run servers that support other message transport protocols.
 When some other message transport protocol is supported by both the server and the client, they MAY agree to use it instead.

 .. [#stomp] Simple Text Oriented Messaging Protocol: https://stomp.github.io/

-.. [#smp] Swaptacular Messaging Protocol

 STOMP Connections
 =================

-When a Swaptacular node wants to send some SMP messages to a peer Swaptacular node, the first node opens a client STOMP connection to the second node's servers, and issues a ``SEND`` command for each of the messages.
+When a Swaptacular node wants to send some SMP messages to a peer Swaptacular node, the sending node opens a client STOMP connection to the receiving node's servers, and issues a ``SEND`` command for each of the messages.
 The client MUST consider a message to be successfully delivered, only after a ``RECEIPT`` command has been received from the server, confirming that the message has been processed [#multiple-ack]_.